bioTIMEHub/Dataset-Explorer/README.md

 ### shinyTrends
 Work in progress!
 This will be a full page data explorer that also incorporates dataset filtering and showing diversity trends from our 2014 (Dornelas et al.) and 2019 (Blowes et al.) Science papers.

+## Running the app locally
+1. Clone a local copy of the repository.
+2. In the subfolder of the app you want to run (either `shinyMap` or `shinyTrends`), open `app.R` in RStudio.
+3. Click the Run button that shows up in the upper-right corner of RStudio.
+4. This should run out of the box smoothly except that it'll prompt a pop-up in RStudio to set the working directory.
+Choose any file within the src folder.